Wild1145/LinkMe/README.md

 LinkMe
 ======

 *ATTENTION: This project has since been DISCONTINUED by Wild1145 and as such will recieve no further updated.
-Please follow: https://github.com/Superior-Development/Link-It-Up where Wild1145 is working on a far more advanced version of this project with the Superior Development Tema*
+Please follow: https://github.com/Superior-Development/Link-It-Up where Wild1145 is working on a far more advanced version of this project with the Superior Development Team*

 This is the LinkMe Plugin for a CraftBukkit Server.